-Game birds such as wild turkey, pheasant, and sharp-tailed grouse, in addition to several waterfowl species including mallards, blue-winged teal, and Canada geese provide excellent hunting opportunities along the Niobrara National Scenic River.
-Public land is available for hunting, but it is somewhat limited along the Niobrara.
-The majority of all hunting activities along the scenic river occur on private property.
+Game birds, waterfowl, white-tailed deer, and various other wildlife provide excellent hunting opportunities along the Niobrara National Scenic River.
+There is limited public land for hunting along the Niobrara; most hunting occurs on private property.
 Individuals who wish to hunt on private property must be granted access by the landowner.
 All state hunting regulations apply on public and private property.
-Nebraska's hunting guide, regulations, and public access areas can be found on the link below.